8 Embarrassing Women's Health Questions--Answered

 Question 2

+Do all women with dark hair have a moustache?
 A: No. All women have facial hair, but in most cases, these hairs are very fine (called "vellus" hairs).
 Sometimes, hair above the lip or on the chin, for example, can be coarse and dark, like the hairs on your head ("terminal hairs").

-Julide Tok Celebi, M.D., board-certified dermatologist, Columbia University Medical Center Eastside; assistant professor of dermatology, Columbia University.
+—Julide Tok Celebi, M.D., board-certified dermatologist, Columbia University Medical Center Eastside; assistant professor of dermatology, Columbia University.

 Question 3

+Why do some women grow hair in unusual places?
 A: Having excessive hair is usually related to the woman's genetic background.
 However, in some cases, it could result from a hormonal imbalance due, for example, to certain medications, polycystic ovarian syndrome or certain tumors.
 If the excessive hair appears suddenly or grows rapidly, or if you have other male features with it, see your health-care provider.

 Question 4

+What causes PMS symptoms, like bloating and bad mood?
 A: Doctors suspect fluctuating hormones (estrogen and progesterone).
 Another culprit could be a brain chemical called serotonin, known to play an important role in mood changes.

 —Susan Warhus M.D., board-certified ob-gyn (now teaching and writing); author, Fertility Demystified.